Real Estate Agent Salary

 Before you consider pursuing any new career path you’ve probably got one key factor in mind: how much am I gonna get paid?
-So if you’re looking into the real estate game, whether as a full time profession or a profitable side hustle, you need to know about real estate agent salary.
+So if you’re looking into the real estate game, whether as a full time profession or a profitable side hustle, you need to know what a real estate agents earning potential is.

 This means that unlike a traditional career, the money you take home is going to be a direct reflection of your performance.